-CoNSA (The Continence Nurses Society Australia) members work in diverse roles, in remote, rural, regional and metropolitan areas of Australia to provide specialist advice to individuals with incontinence and bladder, bowel and pelvic floor dysfunction across the lifespan.
+CoNSA (The Continence Nurses Society Australia) members work in diverse roles, in remote, rural, regional and metropolitan areas of Australia to provide specific advice to individuals with incontinence and bladder, bowel and pelvic floor dysfunction across the lifespan.

-CoNSA members offer expertise across a range of different health settings and specialist areas, including but not limited to: women's health (i.e. gynaecology, midwifery), men's health (i.e. urology), paediatric health, community care, aged care, acute care, rehabilitation (e.g. spinal cord injury), disability etc. Other members work in areas of health promotion, nursing education and research.
+CoNSA members offer expertise across a range of different health settings and situations, including but not limited to: women's health (i.e. gynaecology, midwifery), men's health (i.e. urology), paediatric health, community care, aged care, acute care, rehabilitation (e.g. spinal cord injury), disability etc. Other members work in areas of health promotion, nursing education and research.
 Many members manage and coordinate the activities of outpatient continence services.
 Nurses practicing in this role are identified by the title Nurse Continence Specialist, a title which has been validated internationally.
 These nurses may, and often do, hold a range of post graduate qualifications.

 CoNSA was previously known as Australian Nurses for Continence (ANFC).
 The name was changed in 2012 in accordance with its new constitution.